anjalicse001/CS612_CourseProject_RecommendationSystem/README.md

 # CS612_CourseProject_RecommendationSystem
 Recommendation System: Implement a recommendation system using collaborative filtering or matrix factorization to suggest items to users.

-We have used collaborative filtering and non-negative matrix factorization methods on Hollywood movie data, which consists of 718 users who have rated 8927 movies.
+We have used collaborative filtering and non-negative matrix factorization methods on movie data, which consists of 718 users who have rated 8927 movies.
 We have predicted the recommended movies for users using these two methods.

 Observations:
 RMSE: